wolfSSL/wolfssl/IDE/STM32Cube/README.md

 1. Open STM32CubeIDE
 2. Choose "Import" -> "Import an Existing STM32CubeMX Configuration File (.ioc)".
 3. Browse to find the .ioc in `STM32Cube/Repository/Packs/wolfSSL/wolfSSL/[Version]/Projects` and click finish.

+### Creating your own STM32CubeMX configuration

+If none of the examples fit your STM32 type then you can create your own in STM32CubeMX by doing the following:

+1. Create a project with the correct STM32 model.
+2. Click on the "Software Packs" drop down near the top and choose "Select Components".
+3. Expand the "wolfSSL" pack twice and check all the components.
+Then exit this menu.
+4. Under "System Core" select "SYS" and changed the "Timebase Source" to TIM1.
+5. Under "Timers" select "RTC" and make sure this is enabled.
+6. Under "Connectivity" enable whichever UART/USART you have a serial I/O connected to.
+7. Under "Middleware" select "FREERTOS" and change the interface to "CMSIS_V2".
+    1. Increase the "TOTAL_HEAP_SIZE", preferably to 120000 but on smaller chips such as the F107 you may only be able to increase this to 40000.
+    2. Enable "USE_MALLOC_FAILED_HOOK".
+    3. Change "CHECK_FOR_STACK_OVERFLOW" to "Option2".
+    4. Under "Tasks and Queues" select Add for a new task.
+    5. Set the "Task Name" to "wolfCrypt".
+    6. Set the "Stack Size" to 8960 or as high as you can close to that.
+The "Heap Usage" will show an error if this is too high.
+    7. Set the "Entry Function" to "wolfCryptDemo".
+    8. Set the "Code Generation Option" to "As external".
+8. In "Software Packs" select "wolfSSL" and change any options as required.
+9. Go to "Clock Configuration" and set the "HCLK" as high as the tool will let you.
+10. In "Project Manager" select the "STM32CubeIDE" toolchain.

+When you get to the IDE make sure you edit `wolfSSL.I-CUBE-wolfSSL_conf.h` to set the `HAL_CONSOLE_UART` to the correct one for your configuration.

 ## Configuration